 • Avoid too casual of a prose style, such as sentences that begin with words like "well, sure, now, yes, no."

-• Do not use the phrase "a lot," which can usually be replaced with one of the following words: many, most, much.
+• Do not use phrases such as, "a lot," "lots" or "lots of," which can usually be replaced with one of the following words: many, most, much, often.